QPod/lab-foundation/README.md

 ### Go! 🎉

-Access <a href="http://localhost:8888" target="_blank">http://localhost:8888</a> (or `http://ip-address:8888`) in your browser and paste the token you just copied to start the journey.
+Access `http://localhost:8888` (or `http://ip-address:8888`) in your browser and paste the token you just copied to start the journey.

 ## Additional Information